 The BOD, representing the interest of shareholders, is the highest decision making authority of the Bank and has the ultimate responsibility for overseeing the risk management of the Group and the Bank.
 The BOD's roles in governing the Bank and its corporate objectives are supported by a sound risk strategy and an effective risk management framework.
 The BOD promotes a consistent risk management culture within the Bank and uphold the standards of conduct, organizational practices and corporate values that are consistent with the Bank's overall risk appetite.
+The BOD also oversees the embedding of sustainability principles encompassing environmental, social and governance (ESG) considerations in business strategy, risk management, decision making process and operations.

-The BRMC, a risk committee of the BOD, assists the BOD in overseeing the establishment of a robust risk management system and an effective framework to identify, monitor, control and report risk.
-The BRMC oversees the Management Level Committee and Senior Management's activities in managing credit risk, market risk, technology risk, interest rate risk, liquidity risk, operational risk, legal and compliance risk, reputation risk, strategic risk, risk of money laundering and terrorist financing, outsourcing risk and emerging risks as well as to ensure that the integrated risk management function within the Bank are in place and effectively discharged.
-The BRMC shall refer any specific transaction to the BOD if BOD-level deliberation and approval is desirable.
+The BRMC, a risk committee of the BOD, assists the BOD to oversee:

+- the establishment of a robust risk management system and an effective framework to identify, monitor, control and report risk. - the Management Level Committee and Senior Management's activities in managing material risks (including climate risk) and the contagion effects among the different risks to ensure that the integrated risk management functions within the Bank are in place and effectively discharged.

+BRMC shall refer any specific transaction to the BOD if BOD-level deliberation and approval is desirable.